-Compared with the rest of the investing scene, real estate investment trusts -- affectionately referred to as REITs -- don't garner as much interest or enthusiasm among individual investors.
+Compared to the rest of the investing scene, real estate investment trusts -- affectionately referred to as REITs -- don't garner as much interest or enthusiasm among individual investors.

 Rarely appears on screens

-Screening is less likely to work as well for REITs as it would for, say, retailers such as Abercrombie & Fitch
+Screening is less likely to work as well for REITs as it would for, say, retailers such as American Eagle

 The other reason REITs won't often show up on screens is that many investors screen for low levels of debt, and that doesn't reflect the reality of the REIT industry.
 After all, when was the last time you paid cash for a piece of land or a building?